Making Pretty Food

 Hope you make it, share it, love it.
-And I hope you follow along @thefeedfeed with Cristina’s Paleo Kitchen on August 1st (and the first of each month), where I’ll cooking on their stories each month with a new creations!
+And I hope you follow along @thefeedfeed with Cristina’s Paleo Kitchen on August 1st (and the first of each month), where I’ll cook on their stories each month with new creations!

 - 6-9 16 count shrimp (that means 16 shrimp to a pound, or jumbo shrimp)

 - *I buy them shell and tail on

 - 1 lemon

 - 2 tbsp coconut aminos

 - Clean and peel your shrimp.
 Use a scissor to cut a slit into the top of them.
 Use your fingers to remove the little black vein in them.
 Then peel the shell outwards.
 It’s like unwrapping them.
 Leave the last segment and tail on.

 - Do this with all the shrimp and place them in a bowl.
 Add in the salt, pepper, onion powder, coconut aminos and juice of one half of the lemon.
 Toss to combine.

 - Heat your grill or your cast iron skillet on medium heat to temperature.
 Oil with a little more avocado oil and place your shrimp on the hot surface so they are all laying flat.
 Cook 3 minutes a side.
 Use tongs to flip.

 - Remove the shrimp from the heat and let them cool while you prepare the avocado base.